-effectiveness of prior SCS implementation and increase overall transparency of the SCS for the public and other stakeholders.
+This is to identify the effectiveness of prior SCS implementation and increase overall transparency of the SCS for the public and other stakeholders.

-CARB staff will use the entire body of evidence, data, and results from the five analyses that comprise the Policy Commitments component to determine whether the MPO's RTP/SCS strategies and commitments support the SCS's stated GHG emission reductions, and whether there are any risks to not achieving those strategies and commitments.
-As CARB prepares a SCS determination, if the observed body of evidence (e.g., trend analysis, elasticities, key actions, investments) start to identify questions and point to potential issues, CARB staff will likely require additional coordination with and information from the MPO to help resolve any potential issues identified during CARB staff's analysis prior to publication of the SCS Evaluation Staff Report.
+CARB staff will use the entire body of evidence, data, and results from the four analyses that comprise the Policy Commitments component to determine whether the MPO's RTP/SCS strategies and commitments support the SCS's stated GHG emission reductions, and whether there are any risks to not achieving those strategies and commitments.
+If any Policy Commitments analysis screening criteria (e.g., trend analysis, sensitivity analysis, key actions, investments) are not met, CARB staff will look to the MPO to provide supporting information to explain the outcome.
+If there is insufficient evidence to explain or overcome a deficiency in any of the assessments, this could be grounds for CARB staff to reject an MPO's determination.